General Guidelines for Tutoring

 *wait until the very last minute to seek our assistance; or

-*discontinue tutoring without informing the tutor or AES.
+*discontinue tutoring without informing the tutor or completing the web-based discontinuation form.

-Although students are sometimes tutored by AES tutors who are their friends, tutoring hours are not to be used for socializing.
+Sometimes students are tutored by their friends who are employed with our office.
+Tutoring hours are not to be used for socializing.
 All sessions must be held in designated public spaces on Ithaca's campus and appropriately recorded in session reports.

-AES appreciates your feedback!
-It's our hope that all students receiving tutoring will participate in AES evaluation and assessment efforts.
+We appreciate your feedback!
+Whenever we distribute surveys we hope that students receiving tutoring will participate in our evaluation and assessment efforts!

 The Family Educational Rights Privacy Act prohibits us from sharing information about your use of services with parents.
-You can, however, sign an AES waiver of confidentiality if you wish to permit us to speak to your parents about your use of AES tutoring services.
+You can, however, sign an Tutoring Services waiver of confidentiality if you wish to permit us to speak to your parents about your use of tutoring.